Library Postcards: Civic Pride in a Lost America.

 (R) Curt Teich 'Blue-Sky' card, also coded 115289.

-the handwriting was on the wall (and on the Library's web site history today).
+the handwriting was on the wall (and was on the Library's web site history).
 First the Library encouraged the cardholders to take home armloads of

 books, then another referendum was passed, then a citizen donated money for its reference room.

 After all that remodeling and renovation, was it still a classic Carnegie building?